chef/chef/CONTRIBUTING.md

   [Contributor License Agreement (CLA)](https://secure.echosign.com/public/hostedForm?formid=PJIF5694K6L) or [Corporate CLA](https://secure.echosign.com/public/hostedForm?formid=PIE6C7AX856) online.
 2. Create a Github Pull Request.
-3. Do [Code Review](#cr) with **Chef Engineering Team** or **Chef Core Committers** on the pull request.
+3. Do [Code Review](#cr) with the **Chef Engineering Team** or **Chef Core Committers** on the pull request.

 ### <a name="pulls"></a> Chef Pull Requests

 Chef is built to last.
-We thrive to ensure high quality throughout Chef Experience.
+We thrive to ensure high quality throughout Chef experience.
 In order to ensure this we require a couple of things for all pull requests to Chef:

-1. **Tests:** To ensure high quality code and future regressions we require all the code in Chef to have at least unit test coverage.
+1. **Tests:** To ensure high quality code and protect against future regressions, we require all the code in Chef to have at least unit test coverage.
 2. **Green Travis Run:** We use [Travis CI](https://travis-ci.org/) in order to run our tests continuously on all the pull requests.
 We require the Travis runs to succeed on every pull